openUC2/openUC2.github.io/docs/03_Investigator/02_FRAME/01_Safety_and_Compliance.md

 The instruments meet the requirements and are marked with the **CE** mark.

-ToDo Armin 250731: CE mark not yet on the FRAME, correct?
-250806: mit Chrissi klären

 ## Important Safety Information

 **Knowledge of this manual is required for the operation of the instrument.** Please make yourself familiar with the contents of this manual and pay special attention to hints concerning safe operation of the instrument.